ArashPartow/exprtk/readme.txt

 expression  object.
 In  the event  an expression  has multiple  symbol tables,  and  where  there  exists  conflicts  between  symbols,   the compilation stage  will resolve  the conflicts  based on  the order of registration  of  the  symbol_tables to  the  expression.
+For a  more expansive  discussion  please  review section  [17  -  Hierarchies  Of Symbol Tables]

    typedef exprtk::symbol_table<double> symbol_table_t;
    typedef exprtk::expression<double>     expression_t;